reactive-graph/std/README.md

 This plugin provides components for support of metadata.
 Textures, sounds, maps and other content usually has some information about the creator, the contributors, the source.
 The metadata definitions are provided as components.
 Therefore, any entity type can add metadata by adding the metadata component.
+It can be combined with the file component for example.

 [<img src="https://img.shields.io/badge/Language-Rust-brightgreen">](https://www.rust-lang.org/)
 [<img src="https://img.shields.io/badge/Platforms-Linux%20%26%20Windows-brightgreen">]()